MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/floating-point-primitives.md

 ### Remarks

 These floating-point primitives break down the floating-point value pointed at by *px* into a significand (mantissa) and an exponent, if possible.
 The significand is scaled such that the absolute value is greater than or equal to 0.5 and less than 1.0.
 The exponent is the value *n*, where the original floating-point value is equal to the scaled significand times 2<sup>*n*</sup>.
 This integer exponent *n* is stored at the location pointed to by *pexp*.
 The value returned is the result of **fpclassify** on the input value in *px* if it's a NaN or infinity, and on the output value otherwise.
-For portability, prefer the [frexp, frexpf, frexpl](frexp.md) functions.
+For portability, prefer the [`frexp`, `frexpf`, `frexpl`](frexp.md) functions.

 ## _dexp, _ldexp, _fdexp